-You work hard to buy and prepare the healthiest foods.
-But how much of it do you actually digest?
-What percentage of your nutritional food dollars do you actually absorb into your cells?
+You spend time and money on the healthiest foods.
+But how much of it do you actually absorb into your cells?
 Turns out food combining has a major effect on your digestive efficiency.
 Foods that digest well together make for a healthy inner ecology.
 Smart food combining makes a your tummy happy.
-Poor food combining is a major cause of heartburn, GERD, flatulence, gas, bacterial imbalance, slow brain function, and emotional stress.
-If you are looking to optimize your health and make best use of your food dollar, food combining is your secret friend.
+Poor food combining is a major cause of sluggish brain, heartburn, GERD, flatulence and emotional stress.
+If you want to optimize your health and save money, food combining is your secret friend.

 Increase your assimilation with conscious food combining.
 Aha!